Meet Sophie-Elizabeth Thompson

 Looking back, are there any resources you wish you knew about earlier in your creative journey?

 I would have liked to have known that it is possible to live the life of your dreams, doing what you love every day.
 I just didn’t know how.
 My pivoting point was when I was doing so many day jobs as well as doing my own creative work and yet didn’t have enough money for anything I needed and I was tired.
+I decided that there must be a better way.

 I found who I would consider to be my mentor, Bob Proctor when he was alive.
 I studied what he was teaching, which in essence is, we become what we think about.
 That we are creating our own realities by our reactions to our environment and that to create the life that you really want, you need to change your self image and by doing so you will also change your perceptions and make different decisions.
 Decisions that a successful artist would make rather than a struggling one wishing they were successful.